Church & Dwight (CHD) Q1 2017 Results - Earnings Call Transcript

 Matthew T. Farrell - Church & Dwight Co., Inc.

 Yeah.
 Well, you're going to be – you'll see it on shelf soon.
-So, we have a new bottle and we've got new claims which they aren't (23:04) public either right now and a new advertising.
-So yeah, you say we've launched it a couple years ago, 2014 and we've kind of gone sideways for a couple of years around a 1 share (23:15).
+So, we have a new bottle, and we've got new claims which – they aren't public either right now and a new advertising.
+So yeah, you say we've launched it a couple years ago, 2014 and we've kind of gone sideways for a couple of years around a 1-share.
 And of course, Persil came in I guess 2015 and so that was unexpected.
 So now, we've kind of retrenching and restaging the business and we feel good about our prospects.

 Olivia Tong - Bank of America Merrill Lynch